Total TimePrep: 30 min. + chilling Cook: 5 min./batch

 - In a microwave-safe bowl, combine the pie filling, peaches and cinnamon.
 Microwave, uncovered, on high for 3-4 minutes or until heated through, stirring once.
 Stir in extract.
 Spoon 2 tablespoons filling down the center of each crepe.
 Fold sides of crepe over filling.
-Drizzle with ice cream topping and garnish with whipped cream if desired.
-Yield: 10 servings.
+Drizzle with ice cream topping and, if desired, garnish with whipped cream.

 I am not a fan of fruit fillings so I decided to use fresh strawberries and bananas.
 It was amazing!
 I spread nutella on the crepe and then put some strawberries and bananas and rolled it up.
 It was so delicious!
 Everybody loved it who I gave it to.

 Easy to make and filling. good for your sweet tooth.